-An implementation supports only little-endian memory accesses if fields MBE, SBE, and UBE are all hardwired to 0.
-An implementation supports only big-endian memory accesses (aside from instruction fetches) if MBE is hardwired to 1 and SBE and UBE are each hardwired to 1 when S-mode and U-mode are supported.
+An implementation supports only little-endian memory accesses if fields MBE, SBE, and UBE are all read-only 0.
+An implementation supports only big-endian memory accesses (aside from instruction fetches) if MBE is read-only 1 and SBE and UBE are each read-only 1 when S-mode and U-mode are supported.